billamiable/MultiCol-SLAM-Annotation/major-changes-to-orbslam2.md

 - get odom data (frame definition) - checked, finally you are using the relative pose of specific frame, therefore to obtain the value for other frames, only multiply by the extrinsic matrix should be fine.
 - mono init - checked, no use in multi-camera support, make it compatible with multi-frame class
-- g2o definition (pose graph edge)
+- g2o definition (pose graph edge) - checked, defined for virtual body frame should be fine
 - mapping mode - local ba
 - localization mode - pose optimizer
 - tracking lost logic